lecunhad/Data-Scientist-Capstone-Project/README.md

 <!-- RUN -->
 ## Running

-There are 2 notebooks to be executed.
-Udacity_Projeto_1_Part_I is related to the first business question, and Udacity_Projeto_1_Part_II.
-The databases to be used on both is calendar and listings (they was uploaded in [Google Drive](https://drive.google.com/drive/folders/19OyP2QDz1iAcIGm-K_yVUe9yaePowjec?usp=sharing).
+There are 1 notebook to be executed.
+Data Scientist Capstone - Soccer Matches Predictor_v5, which is divided into 4 parts, following the [CRISP-DM](https://pt.wikipedia.org/wiki/Cross_Industry_Standard_Process_for_Data_Mining) framework.
+The database to be used is Campeonato_Espanhol, which is uploaded as well.

 <!-- USECASES -->
 ## Use Cases

-Motivation: Support students who wants to travel abroad to study English, in order to improve a best choice and improve the planner.
-Three business questions:
-- Can they spend less money at some specific season or period time of the year?
-- What are the accommodation information most correlated to price variation?
-- Is possible to predict the price for respective acomodation according it features?
+Motivation: Gambling is a practice since 3000 B.C.
+Nowadays, we have a lot of web platforms that explore since who will be eliminated in reality shows until all kinds of sports as snooker.
+Considering that I am a very fan of soccer and gambling, I am interested to start predict some matches considering the historical information and who knows, earn some money =)

+In this project, we will use the La Liga database, which information is gathered and sourced by [jokecamp](https://github.com/jokecamp/FootballData/tree/master/football-data.co.uk/spain) a user on github

+All the storytelling, developing and results you can find at my [Medium blog](https://lecunhad.medium.com/machine-learn-ops-gambling-d27dcb126ac3)

 <!-- ROADMAP -->
 ## Roadmap

-Retrain the models to improve predictions
+Evaluate other kinds of models and optimization, in order to evaluate if one of them or other parameters

-Collect other relevant pieces of information of accommodations and research about the rules of prices formulation.
+Collect other relevant pieces of information of crowd attendance, referee, players statistics and maybe other championships information which are running in parallel.

 <!-- CONTACT -->